lightning/bolts/07-routing-gossip.md

 ### Requirements

-The creating node MUST set `blockheight` to the block number containing the confirmed funding transaction, `blockindex` to the transaction number within the block, and `outputindex` to the output number which funds the channel.
-The corresponding output MUST be a P2WSH as described in [BOLT #3](03-transactions.md#funding-transaction-output).
+The creating node MUST set `channel-id` to refer to the confirmed funding transaction as specified in [BOLT #2](02-peer-protocol.md#the-funding_locked-message).
+The corresponding output MUST be a
+P2WSH as described in [BOLT #3](03-transactions.md#funding-transaction-output).

 The creating node MUST set `node-id-1` and `node-id-2` to the public